BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

     ![Visual Inference Pipeline](images/visual-inference.jpg)

-8. Submit the pipeline as a new experiment named **predict-diabetes** on the **aml-compute** compute target you used for training.
+8. Submit the pipeline as a new experiment named **predict-diabetes** on the **aml-cluster** compute target you used for training.
 This may take a while!

 ## Task 3: Publish a Web Service